Jim-BITracks/Hands-on-Azure-Data-Studio/content/Book_I/Introduction/readme.md

 Jim has worked in many facets of the IT business for over 30 years, with a focus on data warehousing, data integration, reporting and analytics, business intelligence, data modeling (relational, multi-dimensional), ELT/ETL frameworks, database architecture, and database performance tuning.
 In previous engagements, Jim has fulfilled roles as Data Architect, DBA, IT Director, and Senior Consultant.
 He also has experience in account management, marketing/technical support, and software application training.
 Jim has also had some extraordinary opportunities to lead IT organizations, with multi-national participants, on reconstruction projects based in Bosnia as part of the Dayton Peace Agreement, and more recently in Iraq with the US Department of State.

 ## Why this book
-After stumbling across “Azure Data Studio” (ADS) at the SQL PASS Summit 2019 in Seattle, Jim realized that this product/platform could *revolutionize* how we interact, discover, process, and share data and analytics.
+After spending quality time with “Azure Data Studio” (ADS), Jim realized that this product/platform could *revolutionize* how we interact, discover, process, and share data and analytics.
 Knowing also that this new approach to data engineering and related processes would be a fascinating 'journey', Jim decided to  document the capabilities, and share the lessons learned.
-This book, which has now morphed into a book series (starting with the one you are reading), is the result.
+This book is the result, which is designed to be a great start for your personal adventure with **Azure Data Studio**.